-Managed by Tom Zunder this innovative research group has enabled NewRail to become a leading research partner investigator in many European funded freight research projects.
+Managed by Tom Zunder this innovative research has enabled NewRail to become a leading research partner investigator in many European funded freight research projects.

 A competitive, efficient, reliable and above all sustainable freight transport system can be achieved through intermodal and co-modal where road and rail will compete as well as complement, thereby increasing capacity, reducing the number of accidents involving citizens and also improving their quality of life through a better environment.
 As a comprehensive solution, it is essential to look at door-to-door scenarios including urban freight and last mile issues.
 The research activities of the Rail Freight and Logistics Group have been focusing on a number of specialised areas:

-The Rail Freight and Logistics Group (RFAL) is currently involved as a partner in the following EU funded projects:

-Downloadable leaflet on the Rail Freight and Logistics Group (505Kb PDF)
+Rail Freight and Logistics (RFAL) is currently involved as a partner in the following EU funded projects: Downloadable leaflet on Rail Freight and Logistics (505Kb PDF)